nystudio107/cookies/README.md

 **Installation**

-1. Unzip file and place `cookies` directory into your `craft/plugins` directory
+1. Download & unzip the file and place the `cookies` directory into your `craft/plugins` directory
 2.  -OR- do a `git clone https://github.com/khalwat/cookies.git` directly into your `craft/plugins` folder.
 You can then update it with `git pull`
 3. Install plugin in the Craft Control Panel under Settings > Plugins